muhammadgalhoum/FSND/README.md

 ### Getting Started with API Documentation

-- Base URL: This app can only be run locally and globally.
+- Base URL: This app can be run locally and globally.
 The backend app is hosted at the URL, `http://127.0.0.1:5000/`.
 - Authentication: This version of the application equires authentication.

 ### Error Handling